How can I print a small image? Or upsize it? Or enlarge it?

 How can I print a very small image?

 Let's say you have an extremely small image of 200 x 300 pixels.
-Printing this image will make it look blocky or "pixelatted" like this:
+Printing this image will make it look blocky or "pixelated" like this:

 The print will look worse than the screen image because screens have a lower resolution than prints: